sigstore/timestamp-authority/README.md

 ### What to sign

-For usage within Sigstore, we recommend signing over a value that is associated with an artifact.
+For usage within Sigstore, we recommend signing over a value that is associated with a signature.
 For [Cosign](https://github.com/sigstore/cosign/), we have chosen to sign the artifact signature, a process called "countersigning".
-We sign over the raw signature, not a base64-encoded value.
-Signing over the signature ensures that the signature, not the artifact, was created a certain time.
+We sign over the raw signature bytes, not a base64-encoded value.
+Signing over the signature ensures that the signature, not the artifact, was created at a certain time.

 ## Local development